cairo-book/cairo-book/README.md

 All the Markdown files **MUST** be edited in english.
 To work locally in english:

-   - Start a local server with `mdbook server` and visit [localhost:3000](http://localhost:3000) to view the book.
+   - Start a local server with `mdbook serve` and visit [localhost:3000](http://localhost:3000) to view the book.
    You can use the `--open` flag to open the browser automatically: `mdbook serve --open`.

    - Make changes to the book and refresh the browser to see the changes.